 At the Dental Center of Midlothian, your emergency dentist believes it is best to have all the information you need when faced with a dental emergency.
 While it is helpful to know what to do in certain situations and how to prevent them from happening in the first place, what about where to go or what to do if you’re on vacation?
 Let us provide additional insight by inviting you to review the following frequently asked questions.
 Here you will find the answers you need to stay calm and collected should you experience a dental injury.

 The answer is…it depends.
-If you suffer from a broken or fractured jaw, continuous bleeding from the mouth, or increased swelling that is making it difficult to breathe or swallow, don’t wait to see a dentist.
-Instead, get yourself to the closest emergency room for immediate medical attention.
+If you suffer from a broken or fractured jaw, continuous bleeding from the mouth, or increased swelling that is making it difficult to breathe or swallow, get yourself to the closest emergency room for immediate medical attention.

 Otherwise, you will be fine to call our office and schedule an appointment.
 We will work to get you as quickly as possible so that you will achieve relief from the pain.